bbchung/clighter8/README.md

 ## Compilation Database

-Clighter8 supports compilation database if the compilation database exists in current directory.
-It's strongly recommended to provide a compilation database in your project to get the better result of highlight and refactor-rename.
+Clighter8 supports compilation database, and it will load the compilation database in the current working directory.
+It's strongly recommended to provide a compilation database for Clighter8 to get the better result of highlight and refactor-rename.
 For more information about compilation database, please reference [Compilation Database][cdb].

 ## FAQ

 #### Clighter8 doesn't work?
-Check the Requirements and Installation, and check if a valid libclang path is given.
+Check the requirements and installation, and check if a valid libclang path is given.
+Also, you can check /tmp/clighter8.log.

 #### ClRenameCursor is experimental?
-Due to the many restrictions, it's hard to do rename-refactor.
+Due to the many restrictions, it's hard to do rename-refactor of c++ code.
 Clighter8 only searches opened buffers in Vim to do renaming and it can't guarantee the correctness.

 #### How to set compile args?
 Clighter8 sets the compile args for each file with